k0mraid3/Magisk-Module-Minimal-NXP-NFC-Framework/README.md

 TODO-

--Need to make the module check if /system/app/NfcNci exists before trying to copy.
+-Need to make the module check if files exist before trying to copy, no need to overwrite files if they exist unless user wants this.
+Need some logic for this.

 -Source remainder of missing framework (See pic at below labled S21)